drrajeshahir/Informed-Decision-Making-for-DSM-and-NM/README.md

 # Informed-Decision-Making-for-DSM-and-NM
 This work is includes clustering of smart meter electricity data usind R and statistical analysis of derived clusters using python.
+The dataset used in this work is 15-minutes interval time-series electricity consumption data.
+The data is not shared due to the privacy concerns.

 This work is already published in Sustainable Energy, Grids, and Networks Journal, Elsevier.
 You can find it at https://doi.org/10.1016/j.segan.2022.100771